RyanMcNeill1977/basic_scraping/lesson1.md

 ### What we're going to learn today

-Lesson 1: DownloadThemAll, PDF table extraction with Tabula, HTML tables into Excel
+Lesson 1: DownloadThemAll, HTML tables into Excel

 Lesson 2: Importing an HTML table into Google Sheets, Using XPATH with Google Sheets, Inspecting a webby map and grabbing the data